Unite the Union Transport and General

 • They spend money on vanity projects and Nazi ceremonies instead of dentists, pensions and old peoples' homes.

-• They hobknob with torturers.
+• They hobnob with torturers.

-None criticises the massive waste of the Olympics at a time when the UK government can't organise free dentists to be paid out of taxes, runs more foreign wars than it can recuit troops to fight-in, claims that taxes won't fund free old peoples' homes (except in Scotland) and gets votes by arresting teenagers.
+None criticises the massive waste of the Olympics at a time when the UK government can't organise free dentists to be paid out of taxes, runs more foreign wars than it can recruit troops to fight-in, claims that taxes won't fund free old peoples' homes (except in Scotland) and gets votes by arresting teenagers.
 School class sizes are over thirty and there is money for the sodding Olympics.
 Even if they involve hob-nobbing with torturers.

 I don't know what sort of sponsored MP the Transport and General had in mind when MPs were not paid and it made sense for unions to sponsor MPs, but it would surely not be for the sort who spend government money on Olympic ceremonies, take money they don't even need from union bank accounts and preserve Nazi torch-bearing ceremonies.
 I don't know what Fidelity Unit Trust is other than a place that organises my money but it surely wasn't meant to subsidise a political party.

 What I do know is that when I need a lawyer I find these folk instead: complaints to the T&G are simply not answered without being forwarded by a branch, and branch 1/1148 happens to have been allocated to the communists.
-I cannot easily sue a union for ripping me off because they are exempt from every concievable law and the tribunal system seems to condone their behaviour.
+I cannot easily sue a union for ripping me off because they are exempt from every conceivable law and the tribunal system seems to condone their behaviour.

 Can I have my money back please?
 Or a vote in how my union is run?

 I will get back to you if enough people are interested in proper legal insurance for employees.
 For now, the email handling is handled by Aardvark Mailing List.
 Like Pledgebank, this list is for people who would like there to be cheap legal insurance but don't set it up because not enough people want it at once to make it viable.
-If you check out Aardvark, you will see that they remain free bacause they don't give email addresses to list owners; if anyone hijacks your email address it will be them, not employees.org.uk, and they look honest.
+If you check out Aardvark, you will see that they remain free because they don't give email addresses to list owners; if anyone hijacks your email address it will be them, not employees.org.uk, and they look honest.
 You can add your name to the list to be told when there are a lot of people on it and cheap legal insurance is possible.